Teen Maar

-Teen Maar is a 2011 Indian Telugu-language romantic drama film directed by Jayanth C. Paranjee from a screenplay written by Trivikram Srinivas.
-A remake of 2009 Hindi film Love Aaj Kal, it stars Pawan Kalyan, Trisha, and Kriti Kharbanda.
+Teen Maar is a 2011 Indian Telugu-language romantic drama film directed by Jayanth C. Paranjee from a screenplay & dialogues written by Trivikram Srinivas.
+A remake of 2009 Hindi film Love Aaj Kal, it stars Pawan Kalyan in a dual role, alongside Trisha, and Kriti Kharbanda.
 The music was composed by Mani Sharma.
 The film delves into the timeless nature of love, contrasting modern relationships with traditional ones.
 The film was released on 14 April 2011.

 Plot

 Michael Velayudham (Pawan Kalyan) is a chef in Italy.
 He is an easygoing chap who flirts with girls and enjoys his affairs.
 His ambition is to go to the US and work in New York for a stockbroker.
 He dates Meera Sastri (Trisha), an art restoration professional in Cape Town.
 After a year, they agree to break up as she has to move to India for work, and he believes long-distance relationships do not work.

 In Cape Town, Michael meets Senapathi (Paresh Rawal), the owner of a restaurant, who narrates the love story of his friend Arjun Palwai (Pawan Kalyan) with Vasumati (Kriti Kharbanda), which occurred around 1981.
 Meanwhile, after Meera moves to India, Michael fails to connect with any other girl.
 To prove to her that he has moved on, he meets a blonde girl named Michelle (Danah Marks) in a bar and dates her.
 However, Meera is proposed to by her family friend, politician Sudheer (Sonu Sood), and she agrees to marry him, only to prove that she has moved on too.

 Michael comes to India under some pretext and meets Meera.
 Frustrated that Meera married Sudheer, he becomes desperate and regrets what has happened.
 In his sorrow, he receives an offer for his dream job in the US.
 Initially, he enjoys his new job, but eventually, he feels a loneliness he does not understand.

 The rest of the story focuses on how Michael realizes his mistakes and how Arjun's story impacts his decisions.